 \subsubsection{Ratios of coupling modifiers}

 In an ideal world, we would test each model point by applying the experimental constraints on the Higgs coupling modification factors $\kappa_f$, $\kappa_V$, and $\kappa_\gamma$.
 This $\kappa$-framework is useful when we have new states around the electroweak scale, which is the case in the Z2GM model.
 Unfortunately, direct fits of the Higgs boson couplings based on LHC data necessarily require assumptions to be made in order to eliminate flat directions.
 In particular, the most common fits are made assuming modifications to $\kappa_f$ and $\kappa_V$ (but no new particles in the loops contributing to $\kappa_g$ or $\kappa_{\gamma}$), or modifications to $\kappa_g$ and $\kappa_\gamma$ due to new particles in the loops (but no modification of $\kappa_f$ and $\kappa_V$).
 Because the Z2GM model predicts modifications to $\kappa_f$ and $\kappa_V$ along with new particles in the loops for $\kappa_\gamma$, we are restricted to using coupling fits that accommodate this possibility.
 The only such coupling fit that exists is for the generic parameterization of six ratios of coupling modifiers $\lambda_{ij} \equiv \kappa_i/\kappa_j$ together with one overall measure of the signal rate $\kappa_{gZ} \equiv \kappa_g \kappa_Z/\kappa_H$, where $\kappa_H$ parameterizes modifications to the total width of the Higgs according to $\Gamma_T = \kappa_H^2 \Gamma_T^{SM}$.
-We therefore take as input the most recent such fit by ATLAS in Table~12 of Ref.~\cite{ATLAS:2019nkf}.\footnote{An updated version of the same fit using additional data appeared recently in Table 9 of Ref.~\cite{ATLAS2021}, in which $\lambda_{\gamma V}$ fluctuates to a higher central value, making the model even more excluded based on the analysis of coupling-modifier ratios.}
+We therefore take as input the most recent published fit by ATLAS in Table~12 of Ref.~\cite{ATLAS:2019nkf}.\footnote{An updated version of the same fit using additional data appeared recently in Table 9 of Ref.~\cite{ATLAS2021}, in which $\lambda_{\gamma V}$ fluctuates to a higher central value, making the model even more excluded based on the analysis of coupling-modifier ratios.}

 For added statistical power we can take advantage of the fact that the Z2GM model obeys $\kappa_{t}=\kappa_{b}=\kappa_{\tau}=\kappa_{g} \equiv \kappa_{f}$ and $\kappa_{Z}=\kappa_{W} \equiv \kappa_{V}$, so that several of these coupling modifier ratios represent independent measurements of the same underlying combination of model parameters.
 We statistically combine these ``redundant'' measurements assuming that the uncertainties are Gaussian distributed (we symmetrize asymmetric uncertainty ranges by taking their average) and ignoring the fact that some of the systematic uncertainties are correlated; in particular, we combine $\lambda_{\tau Z}$, $\lambda_{b Z}$ and $\lambda_{Zg}^{-1}$ to obtain $\lambda_{fV}$.
 By this method we obtain,